 A. In deciding on representation, families should seek an aviation accident lawyer who has substantial experience in successfully handling similar cases.
 It is important to not only verify the reputation and experience of the law firm as a whole but to be sure that your case will be handled by individuals with appropriate experience.
 In addition, it is important that the aviation law firm representing your interests have a solid network of qualified experts available to assist in working up your case.
 Such experts may include aeronautical engineers, pilots, meteorologists and air traffic controllers.
 Finally, aviation cases can be extremely expensive to litigate, so it is important that the firm you choose has the financial resources to conduct the case through trial and appeal if necessary.

 What does it cost to hire an experienced aviation attorney and law firm?

-A. No. In addition to extensive experience with commercial air disaster litigation, Rapoport Law Offices aviation attorneys are well-qualified and experienced in general aviation cases involving helicopters, business jets, turbine powered aircraft and piston powered aircraft.
+A. No. In addition to extensive experience with commercial air disaster litigation, Rapoport Law Offices, P.C., aviation attorneys are well-qualified and experienced in general aviation cases involving helicopters, business jets, turbine powered aircraft and piston powered aircraft.